oberoidhruv/dash-stock-price-prediction/README.md

 Several resources were utilised for this project.
-Harisson Kinsley's tutorials (www.pythonprogramming.net) were particularly helpful in grasping several concepts and formed the basis of this function, amongst others.
+Harisson Kinsley's tutorials (www.pythonprogramming.net) were particularly helpful in grasping several concepts and formed the basis of this application, amongst others.